-Each department offers high-quality programs such as business, engineering, computer science, hotel management, human ecology, industrial and labor relations, medicine, and veterinary medicine.
-Many of its programs also offer dual degree options, allowing students to pursue multiple fields of study simultaneously.
-Additionally, Cornell offers many research opportunities and study abroad programs for undergraduate and graduate students.
+Across its colleges and schools, Cornell offers programs in fields such as business, engineering, computing and information science, hotel administration, human ecology, industrial and labor relations, medicine, and veterinary medicine.
+Many programs also include interdisciplinary learning, dual-degree options, research opportunities, and study abroad programs for undergraduate and graduate students.

-As one of the most sought-after Ivy Leagues in the US, it is expected that countless prospective students are aiming to get admitted into the university.
-Here’s a comprehensive guide on how to increase your chances of being selected.
+As one of the most sought-after Ivy League universities in the USA, Cornell attracts many prospective students.
+Here’s a comprehensive guide on how to increase your chances of being selected!

 Admissions Process at Cornell University

-Getting into Cornell University can be quite daunting and the college application process for undergraduate and graduate studies can be challenging for prospective students.
-To help students with this process, it is essential to understand the criteria of what the university looks for in its applicants.
-The following provides an ultimate guideline into the admissions process, including prerequisites, application procedures, and tips for getting accepted.
+Getting into Cornell University can be daunting, and the college application process for undergraduate and graduate studies can be challenging for prospective students.
+To help students with this process, here’s a guide to the admissions process, including prerequisites, application procedures, and tips for getting accepted.

 Step 1.
 Check the University’s Eligibility Criteria